 The biology is genuinely promising.
 Clearing senescent cells is one of the more credible ideas in aging research, and fisetin is one of the better-studied natural candidates.
 The vascular data in mice is specific, mechanistic, and repeated.

-If you're considering fisetin, the honest position is this: it's plausible, it's being seriously studied, and it's not proven.
 Talk to your doctor before starting it, especially if you take medications or have a heart condition, since fisetin can interact with drug-metabolizing enzymes.
 This article is for understanding the science, not for replacing medical advice.

-The most reliable things you can do for your arteries today are still the unglamorous ones.
+Key takeaway: the most reliable things you can do for your arteries today are still the unglamorous ones.
 Regular aerobic exercise directly improves endothelial function and nitric oxide availability, the same pathway fisetin acts on in mice, and it has decades of human evidence behind it.
 Fisetin may eventually earn a place alongside those basics.
 It hasn't yet.

 Frequently Asked Questions